PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/sizing-gui-components/+page.md

 :::

-You can still call `.grow()` on `Space` if you want it to claim another amount of shares of the remaning available space.
+You can still call `.grow()` on `Space` if you want it to get another amount of the remaining available space.

 ::: tip Example